janiceli1/txtconcertreview.github.io/README.md

 <li>Ice Cream</li>
     <linbreak></linbreak>
   <h2>Performance Review</h2>
 <p>I think that TXT did such a great job that night.
 Throughout the night, their singing and dancing stayed consistent despite the concert being over 3 hours long.
-The use of confetti and fireworks added an extra boost of energy to the performances. </p>
+I loved seeing the confetti and fireworks in the sky. </p>
     <linebreak></linebreak>
     <img src="coolfireworks.JPG" width="300" height="500"/>
 <h2>Favorite Performances</h2>
 <p> My favorite performance of the night was "Farewell Neverland".
-It was also the performance that I was most excited to see.
-It's my favorite song from their new album, and it's one of if not my favorite b-side from their whole discography.
-The performance started with them singing the opening verse on a ship prop before dispersing across the main stage.
-Then, they walked down the stage to the extended stage before dancing to the melody of the song.
-The whole time I was watching this I was in awe.
-I watched this performance so many times online, and it was crazy for me to finally see it in person.
-I tried extra hard to make sure that my camera was steady, and I made sure to not sing along and just absorb the performance. </p>
+It was also the performance that I was most excited to see since it is my favorite song from the album.
+I watched this performance so many times online,so it was crazy to finally see it in person. </p>
 <img src="neverland.jpg" width="200" height="350"/>
 <h2>Venue+Seat Review</h2>
-<p>BMO Stadium is a venue that holds up to 22,000 people.
-There are a good amount of food options at the venue.
-The stage is also pretty big, with really big screens.
+<p>BMO Stadium has a 22,000-person capacity and has a pretty big stage, with really big screens.
 I sat in section B3, row 9, seat 5 which was the second section from the stage in the middle of the floor.
 There were about 6/7 seats rows in the first section closest to the stage, a gap between the two sections, then the start of my section.
-Initially, I was scared my seat would be too far away, and people would be too tall for me to see.
-However, my seat ended up being more than what I expected and they were really close when they came to the extended stage.
-When they were on the main stage it was harder to see them, but the screens were large enough to let you see the stage. </p>
+A lot of people say floor isn't worth it if it isn't in the first 5 rows, but I had a pretty good view, granted I was wearing really tall shoes. </p>
 <img src="bluehour.jpg" width = "500" height="300"/>
     <p>(view of extended stage)</p>
 <img src="drama.jpg" width="500" height="300"/>